crazygolem/mustash-compose/README.md

 Then create the various other configs and secrets:

-1. The access control configuration for authelia:

-       just update-from-template configs/authelia/access-control.yml

-2. The persistent random secrets: you can use `pwgen -s 64 1` to generate random strings and copy them into the following files (each should contain a different random string):
+Then create the various persistent random secrets: you can use `pwgen -s 64 1` to generate random strings and copy them into the following files (each should contain a different random string):
 - secrets/authelia/jwt-secret
 - secrets/authelia/session-secret
 - secrets/authelia/storage-encryption-key

    Note that for technical reasons the `navidrome-wtf` secret cannot be provided as a file, and instead you have to set the `NAVIDROME_WTF` variable in the